 The KAMI long glass is a beautiful example of Japanese quality craftsmanship and attention to detail.
 The wooden glass are perfect for beer, water or other cool drinks.
 The wood acts as a natural insulator, keeping the drink cool for longer.

-Shaped carefully by hand using a wheel, they are only a couple of millimetres thick.
+Shaped carefully by hand using a lathe, it is only a couple of millimetres thick.
 "Kami" means "paper" in Japanese, and it is named after its sheer texture.

-TAKAHASHI breathes life into the KAMI wooden schale by carefully sanding them using the wheel.
+TAKAHASHI breathes life into the KAMI glasses by carefully sanding them using the lathe in his wood studio in Asahikawa, Hokkaido.
 They are then fully dried and multi-layers of food-grade polyurethane coating are applied.
 They are polished with a rag to give them a smooth look and touch.